Pneumonia: Causes, Symptoms & Support Strategies

 How to use it:

-• Rub it onto the soles of feet.
+• Rub it onto the soles of your feet.
 Apply generously.
 Put socks on to help hold the salve in place.

 • Rub it on your chest.